alshdavid-labs/HTML-Template/README.md

 grunt
 ```

-If you want to have an error log or only use the watch command, open two seperate terminals and run:
+OR if you want to have an error log or only use the watch command, open two seperate terminals and run:
 ```
 grunt watch
 ```